Frequently Asked Questions: SLPs Working in Health Care

 Working with a culturally and linguistically diverse (CLD) population requires that you adapt your services to meet the needs of each individual.
 The federal government has mandated that all federally funded organizations must have written policies on how to provide equal access to services for limited English proficient individuals.
 In this age of HIPAA, however, it is important that patient and client records and communication not include information that may reasonably lead to identification of that individual by others.
 In facilities with a limited CLD population, information about a person's ethnicity, culture, or language may reasonably lead someone to identify them and may violate HIPAA.
 Keep this in mind when developing privacy policies and sending information from your facility.

 ASHA's Office of Multicultural Affairs has developed a number of resources to help clinicians working with CLD populations.

 How can I get information about specific medical conditions or disorders?

 One way to find such information is to search ASHA's website database.
 You can do this by using the search engine.
 You may also find medical information, in abstract form, by searching the National Institutes of Health database.
 With an emphasis on evidence-based practice in today's society, locating information about disorders and treatment efficacy is vital.
 Links to literature review sites and evidence-based practice tools are available on ASHA's Evidence-Based Practice webpage.
-This site includes the Compendium of Evidence-Based Guidelines and Systematic Reviews on a wide variety of speech, language, and swallowing disorders.

 I am returning to work after being home with my family for a few years.
 What can I do to get back "up to speed"?